State of the IoT 2018: Number of IoT devices now at 7B – Market accelerating

 The report includes 50 insights on the current market environment as well as market breakdowns by industries, tech stack, and region.
 Every insight is presented with examples and proof-points that the analyst team uncovered in the last 6 months by leading more than 100 expert interviews, attending 16 industry conferences, and listening to various briefing and analyst calls.

-The “State of the IoT & Short term market outlook” report is part of a series that gets updated every 6 months – the next edition is due out in January 2019.
+The “State of the IoT & Short term market outlook” report is part of a series that gets updated every 6 months – the next edition “State of the IoT Q3/Q4 2018” is available here.

 If you would like to share your perception of where you see the industry going or are interested to learn more about IoT Analytics research services, please get in touch with Leon Whyte leon.whyte (at) iot-analytics.com .